 It is much simpler to use a firestarter, lighter, or even fire-starting blocks, particularly if the wood and timber around you are wet.

-- Propane torch
+• Propane torch

-- Electric lighters
+• Electric fire lighters

-Grill/cooking lights
+cooking lights

-Cooking/Grilling Gloves
+Cooking Gloves

 You will be moving pots around, handling tools, and dealing with fire.
-It is a good idea to add a good pair of grilling gloves to your cooking equipment list and pack more than a pair on your next camping trip.
+It is a good idea to add a good pair of cooking gloves to your cooking equipment list and pack more than a pair on your next camping trip.

 Aluminum pans